 - On-Campus: Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area, and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and any building or property that is within or reasonably contiguous to campus that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes such as a food or other retail vendor. - Residence Halls for students on campus are a subset of the on-campus category.
-Institutions must disclose the total number of on-campus crimes, including those in dorms or other residential facilities for students on campus, and must also make a separate disclosure limited to the number of crimes occurring in student dorms or residential facilities on campus. - o Non-Campus Property: Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Institutions must disclose the total number of on-campus crimes, including those in dorms or other residential facilities for students on campus, and must also make a separate disclosure limited to the number of crimes occurring in student dorms or residential facilities on campus.

-- There are also other situations that could require reporting of Clery crimes under the category of Non-Campus Geography such as: - Repeated use of a location for school sponsored trips. - A short "stay away" trip. - Study abroad programs if space used is "owned or controlled" by the university during the period covered by the study abroad agreement. - Public property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.
+- Non-Campus Property: Any building or property owned or controlled by a student organization that is officially recognized by the institution; or any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution. - There are also other situations that could require reporting of Clery crimes under the category of Non-Campus Geography such as: - Repeated use of a location for school sponsored trips. - A short "stay away" trip. - Study abroad programs if space used is "owned or controlled" by the university during the period covered by the study abroad agreement. - Public property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adiacent to and accessible from the campus.
 Under the Clery Act, the public property category consists solely of two limited areas.
 The first is public property within the campus.
 The second area is public property that immediately borders and is accessible from the campus.
 In many cases this property consists of the public sidewalk that borders the campus, the public street along the sidewalk and the public sidewalk on the other side of the street (i.e., sidewalk, street, sidewalk).
 Only the portions of the sidewalk, street and sidewalk that are adjacent to campus are included in the public property crime statistics.
-Towson University is located within the Sixth Precinct of the Baltimore County Police Department (http://www.baltimorecountymd.gov/Agencies/police/).
-TUPD reports public property crimes reported in Baltimore County Police reporting areas: 060301, 060570, 060580, 060590, 060591 and 060901.
+Towson University is located within the Sixth Precinct of the Baltimore County Police Department (Precinct 6-Towson Baltimore County (baltimorecountymd.gov) TUPD reports public property crimes reported in Baltimore County Police reporting areas: 060301, 060570, 060580, 060590, 060591 and 060901.
 Only those crimes reported in these areas that meet the Clery Act definition of public property are included in the yearly Clery Report.
-Public property roadways include: - Towsontown Blvd. from Burke Avenue to Charles Street - Burke Avenue from York Rd. to Towsontown Blvd. - York Road from Burke Avenue to 7720 York Road. - York Road in front of 7400 York Road - Cross Campus Drive - Osler Drive - #1 Olympic Place and Dulaney Valley Road to the east and York Rd. to the west of #1 Olympic Place. - Washington Ave. in front of 401 Washington Ave. to Chesapeake Ave. - Washington Ave. in front of 307 Washington Ave. to Chesapeake Ave. - University Village in front of 408 Campus View Drive.
+Public property roadways include: - Towsontown Blvd. from Burke Avenue to Charles Street - Burke Avenue from York Rd. to Towsontown Blvd. - York Road from Burke Avenue to 7720 York Road. - York Road in front of 7400 York Road - Cross Campus Drive - Osler Drive - Washington Ave. in front of 401 Washington Ave. to Chesapeake Ave. - Washington Ave. in front of 307 Washington Ave. to Chesapeake Ave. - #1 Olympic Place and Dulaney Valley Road to the east and York Road to the west of #1 Olympic Place - University Village in front of 408 Campus View Drive